Перейти до вмісту

 Answer

-4. You configure an NLB with Proxy Protocol v2 enabled, but your backend application shows the NLB’s internal IP in access logs instead of the client IP.
-What are the three most likely causes?
+4. You configure an AWS Network Load Balancer (NLB) with Proxy Protocol v2 enabled, but your backend application shows the NLB’s internal IP in access logs instead of the true client IP.
+What are the most likely causes of this discrepancy, and why does it happen?

 Answer